ohshitgorillas/EntropPy/docs/ALGORITHMS.md

 ### Applying Limits

 If the platform has a `max_corrections` limit, truncate the ranked list to that limit.

-**Example**: For QMK with a limit of 1,000 corrections:
-- After ranking, the top 1,000 corrections are selected
+For QMK with a limit of 1,000, only the top-ranked corrections are selected (user words always included first).
-- From the example run: 229,426 corrections were available after filtering
-- Only 1,000 (0.4%) were selected based on ranking
-- All 282 user words were included (they have infinite priority)
-- 718 patterns were included (ranked by coverage)
-- 0 direct corrections made it into the final list (patterns were more valuable)

 ### Output Generation